MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ### Cancel the Fabric trial - Capacity admins

-To cancel your free Fabric trial, open your Account Manager and select **Cancel trial**.
+To cancel your free Fabric trial capacity, open your Account Manager and select **Cancel trial**.
 Once cancelled, Microsoft can't extend the Fabric capacity trial and you may not be able to start a new trial using your same user ID.
 Instead, you can start a new Fabric capacity trial using a different user as the capacity admin.
 You can also [purchase a capacity](../enterprise/buy-subscription.md) and migrate your workspaces to that capacity.
-If your have workspaces with Fabric items, assign those workspaces to the new trial capacity.
+If your have workspaces with Fabric items, assign those workspaces to the new trial capacity within seven days.

 :::image type="content" source="media/fabric-trial/cancel-trial.png" alt-text="Screenshot of the Cancel trial button in Account manager.":::